bchan01/portfolio-tracker/README.md

     * Account-Management: [http://localhost/account-management/api/docs](http://localhost/account-management/api/docs)
     * Financial Data: [http://localhost/finance/api/docs](http://localhost/finance/api/docs)
     * Web Application: [http://localhost/](http://localhost)

-### Using Vagrant to Create VM to host Microservices ###
-Vagrant can be used to spin up a VM to host Portfolio Tracker Mircoservices with NGINX.
-Refer to [portfolio-tracker-vagrant project](https://github.com/bchan01/portfolio-tracker-vagrant)

 ---------------------------------------
 ### Microservice Implementation Overview ###
 The microservices are implemented with Express using Token-based security, the following node modules are used: